nokotamustang/PersonalPortfolio/README.md

 Part of the challenge was working with 3D graphics and video in real-time, which required a deep understanding of computer graphics and video processing; the real-time rendering has to be ready for the broadcast in less than 4 frames to be broadcast ready.

-We expanded the Piero software to work with **Opta** data, allowing even more use cases with large datasets of sports data.
-This was a big project that required a lot of work to integrate the data into the software and make it usable for the clients.

 ## PhD thesis in computer vision

 I led a Computer Vision project for the measurement of granular organic matter in an on-line environment.
 The major hurdle was to measure the percentage of broken rice in a stream of rice grains.